avulanithin/Tripmate/README.md

 Open a pull request

 ## Conclusion
 TripMate is designed to make travel planning smarter, easier, and more collaborative.
-With a powerful Neo4j-backed backend, real-time features like group chat, and a user-friendly interface, it’s the ultimate companion for solo travelers and groups alike.
+With a simple local SQLite backend for development, real-time features like group chat, and a user-friendly interface, it’s the ultimate companion for solo travelers and groups alike.
 Whether you're booking a package, tracking your trip budget, or planning every stop on your itinerary, TripMate keeps everything connected—just like your journey should be.
 We’re constantly improving, so feel free to contribute, share feedback, or get in touch.
 Happy travels!